 Practice guidance is kept realistic for busy family life.
 You’ll always know exactly what to practise and how to practise it, without turning music into a daily battle.

-Online option: If online suits your routine, children’s lessons can run via Google Meet.
+Online option: If online suits your routine, children’s lessons can also run via Google Meet.
 I’ll guide you on camera positioning so I can see hands and posture clearly.
 If you are comparing formats, you can also read more about online piano lessons in Derby.

 How piano lessons support your child’s development